 The battle system lends itself to a lot of options if you choose to explore them.
 Choosing whether to be big or small, to stack one or two Mirages or none at all…each fight might play out differently.
 Add in the ability to not only summon classic Final Fantasy Espers such as Ifrit and Shiva, but also fan-favorite Final Fantasy characters like Terra, Cloud, and Lightning as “assist” special attacks, and your options in combat become very plentiful indeed.
 The entire battle system has a distinct old-school vibe to it, while being married to a more current sensibility and depth.

 The second strongest part of this game, alongside the battle system and Mirage collecting, is easily its sense of humor.
-This is a game which balances the occasional grimness of its story with a humor that is equal parts pun-filled, self-referential, and fourth-wall-breaking.
+This is a game which balances the occasional grimness of its league of legends story with a humor that is equal parts pun-filled, self-referential, and fourth-wall-breaking.
 The main characters Reynn and Lann toss puns out like they are going out of style, which as a pun lover myself, I found infinitely charming.
 (You may hear of people who claim puns are annoying.
 Those people are clearly dead inside, and therefore their opinions must be treated with caution.)
 Putting puns aside, the real charm of this game lies in its monster descriptions.
 They run the gamut of all types of humor.
 I mean, just look at some of these descriptions.
 Every single Mirage and character in the game gets a similar treatment.
 I can only imagine the localization team was allowed full freedom.

 The nostalgia and fanservice in this game can be a positive or a negative, depending on your personal preferences.
 This game throws characters, monsters, locations, items, and more from almost every main entry in the franchise at you in such rapid succession that it’s a miracle they managed to work in their own characters.
 That may be one of World Of Final Fantasy’s biggest issues.
 The story is good, but it doesn’t nearly reach the heights that the games of the franchise it tries to reference so often hit back in the day.
 Reynn and Lann are fine protagonists, but the sibling duo will not be cracking any “Favorite Final Fantasy Characters” lists any time soon.
 Sadly, their ever-present companion Tama is frequently cringe-worthy, and had me very thankful that a fast-forward button existed.
 By the end of the game’s plot, you’ll have found a few moments that really made you think the story would hit some high points, but ultimately it finds itself pretty good at best and a misstep at worst.